 String Test (Entero-test)

-A string test, also called the "Entero-test," is one type of test that may be used to detect the presence of parasites in the upper part of the...
+A string test, or "entero-test," is used to detect the presence of parasites in the upper part of the small intestine.

 Top of page